-

 One of the most famous Ross George styles, Metropolitan Poster is an intriguing alphabet reminiscent of the 1930s.
 Building on your skills with the D nib, you’ll learn how to build up letters as well as add variations to this casual alphabet.
 Randall demonstrates the interaction of letters and proper spacing by writing a variety of words using Bister Inks on cold-press watercolor paper.

-To learn more about this series, please visit the Writing with a Bent Nib page on our main site.
+To learn more about this 5-part series, visit the Writing with a Bent Nib page at Hasson Studio.

 “The Speedball Bent Nib is a new and unusual tool for me but I am really enjoying the journey.
 It is wonderful to learn about the history of these beautiful letterforms and to see just how versatile these nibs can be.
 The course content is wonderful and Randall is an amazing teacher!”